SubtleScope/ctf_writeups/README.md

 ## Huntress 2025
   - All challenges from the Huntress 25 CTF

+## Huntress 2023
+  - All challenges from the Huntress 23 CTF

 ## sCTF Q1 2016
   - Select challenges from the sCTF Q1 2016 CTF